 also features prominently at the festival.
 Local ethnic organizations come together to provide food for the festival, from Asian and Filipino specialties to Jamaican and soul food.

-The Lowell Folk Festival is also child friendly.
+The Lowell Folk Festival is also very child friendly!
 Parents are encouraged to bring their kids to enjoy the music, and kids can also participate